gamemanual0/gm0/source/docs/software/using-the-sdk.rst

 Built in to the FTC SDK are many examples of using things such as Color Sensors, Distance Sensors, Servos, Motors, etc.
-Here, we would like to give more of an explanation of using Motors and Servos because there are a few things the examples do not teach.
+Here, we would like to give more of an explanation of using Motors and :term:`Servos <Servo>` because there are a few things the examples do not teach.

 DC Motor
 ^^^^^^^^